ZJU-LLMs/Agent-Kernel/examples/standalone_test/README.md

 # Introduction
 This example demonstrates how to build a simple Multi-Agent System using Agent-Kernel, designed to help users understand the execution flow and facilitate future extensions.

 To simplify the process, we have provided basic implementations for five core plugins: Perceive, Plan, Invoke, Communication, and Space.
-The remaining modules are structured as placeholders (using pass) to allow for easy customization and expansion by the user.
+The remaining plugins are structured as placeholders (using pass) to allow for easy customization and expansion by the user.

 # Quick Start

-1. Install the required dependencies:
-    ```bash
-    pip install agentkernel-standalone
-    ```
-2. Prepare the dataset:
+1. Prepare the dataset:

     I. **Make directories**:
     ```